obsiwitch/obsiwitch/public/posts/01_android_3button.md

 # Disable the default launcher (Quickstep com.android.launcher3).
 Please note
 # that you cannot disable the Quickstep launcher from the GUI (Settings -> Apps),
 # since the 'Disable' button is greyed out.
-# Depending on your device, you might have a different launcher installed.
-# To find which package you need to disable, you can list the currently
-# installed ones using the `pm list packages` command.
+# N.B.
+You can list the installed packages by using `pm list packages`.
 $ pm disable-user com.android.launcher3

 # Enable software navigation keys